 Then I rolled the pastry up from either side until it met in the middle.

 I wrapped it up tightly in baking paper and cling film, and put it in the freezer for 15 minutes.

 Then I sliced it up and laid the pieces out onto a baking tray.

-I baked them for 15 minutes until they were golden.
+They baked for 15 minutes until they were golden.

 The Chestnut, Sage & Parmesan Palmiers were absolutely yummy, the cheesy flavour and fragrant sage really come through and make you want more and more of these crispy treats!